DanilKrivonos/FunFun/README.md

 ```
 ## **Ussages example:**

 FunFun use three different types of ITS region input: ITS1, ITS2 and ITS1+5.8S+ITS2 (Full size ITS cluster).
 Also you can change model parameters: K neighbours and ε neighborhood limit (decreasing the parameters will increase the prediction accuracy).
-The output file is tsv tabl, when first column is orthology group and second is representation.
+The output file is tsv tabl, when first column is KEGG orthology group and subsequent correspond to predicted gene content vectors.

 ```
 funfun -ITS example/its2.fasta -type its2